aabbtree77/miniguestlog/README.md

 ## Conclusion

 One can see why the web is so problematic.
 Even for a simple problem of maintaining a small list of visitor locations there are so many moving pieces.
-MaxMind have changed their API once which is visible from chatgpt hallucination, they might do it again. render.com added new IPs which broke MongoDB Atlas.
-Some regular gymnastics with broken Node driver from MongoDB Atlas due updated TLS version, a very mild problem with invisible caching on render.com already when using Express, imagine what is to come with caching using Next.js...
+MaxMind have changed their API once, which is visible from the ChatGPT hallucination, they might do it again. render.com added new IPs which broke MongoDB Atlas.
+Some regular gymnastics with broken Node drivers, e.g. Mongoose ODM due to updated TLS version, a very mild problem with invisible caching on render.com already when using Express.
+Imagine what is yet to come with caching in Next.js...

 Would I recommend this stack, use it commercially?
 DDoS is scary, see the case of [Web Dev Cody](https://www.youtube.com/watch?v=-lNpF0ACe1Y).
 IMHO, PaaS is only suitable when being VC-funded and into rapid movement/massive delegation, at the cost of not being afraid to take an occasional spectacular DDoS bill.
 PaaS is also great for testing, demos, and the possibility of free plans.
 Notice that I am running all this for free, a VPS would demand more work and a monthly bill.